KillReal/MediaCloud/devnotes.md

 - Search by file name?
 - Fix JoyTag server error on long run (Server got itself in trouble application.py line: 337)
 - Get rid of returnUrl in Urls
-- Fix preview change while tag typing in details when preview owned by collection
 - Implement Tasks page
-- Move preview autotagging check to galleryController, return true if tasks exist
-- Fix tag searching, if more than one preview in collection has same tag, search by it fails
+- Fix previews ordering in galery.
+Different order with filtering and witout.

 # Changelog

+### Version 2.0.2 - tbd, 2024
+- Fixed tag searching, if more than one preview in collection has same tag

 ### Version 2.0.1 - 31 Oct, 2024
 - New icons for list sortings